rahulshrivastava17/node-react-poc/README.md

     - you can setup MongoDB by installing in local as well (for that can use mongodb doc.
 Ref: https://www.section.io/engineering-education/nodejs-mongoosejs-mongodb/)

-5. Start nodejs server for the API: "npm start" or "node server" (Run this command inside "node-react-poc" location)
+5. Start nodejs server (To run API's): Run "npm start" or "node server" (Run this command inside "node-react-poc" location)
-6. Start React app: "npm start" (Run this command inside "node-react-poc/client" location)
+6. Start React app: Run "npm start" (Run this command inside "node-react-poc/client" location)